Helther/dns_server_mt/README.md

  * Implements DNS caching.
 Cache data is updated on timeout(ttl)
  * Ability to preload cache from file in format of system [hosts example](hosts).
 These entries won't be updated on timeout
  * Supports forwarding queries to Forward Server, hence related argument option
- * File logging from a dedicated thread
+ * File logging from a dedicated thread with lock-free queue

 ## Dependencies
 1. A C++ compiler that supports C++20 standard.